Effects of Visceral Fat?

 The best way to see the effects of visceral fat on body shape is to look at yourself in a full-length mirror.
 Are you pear shaped or apple shaped?
 You see, if most of your fat is in the lower half of your body (your butt, thighs, etc.), you have a pear-shaped body, and your fat is likely to be subcutaneous.

 If most of your fat is in the upper part of your body, the abdominal area, you are likely to have a large amount of visceral fat.

 Looking in the mirror is not the only way to know if you might have visceral fat.
 You can also simply measure the circumference of your waist.
 If your waist circumference is 35 or more inches if a woman, or 40 or more inches if a man, you likely have a high level of visceral fat.

 If you want to be absolutely sure you have visceral fat, you can schedule an MRI with your healthcare provider.
 Though an MRI is expensive, it will give you a visual look at the amount of visceral fat surrounding your organs.

-Skinny Fat: One of the Effects of Visceral Fat that is Invisible
+Skinny Fat: One of the Hidden Effects

 Having a large waist circumference is not always the best way to judge the effects of visceral fat on the body.
 There was a time when everybody judged one’s health and their risk for health problems based on their level of obvious body fat.
 In other words, a heavy person was thought to be automatically unhealthy, and a thin person was automatically thought to be healthy.